mat-docs/mtap-docs/AAS/2019.3/csharp/write.md

 ```

 ### Telemetry Samples
 You will need **TelemetrySamples** to write to the output.
-In this example we [generate some random telemetrySamples](./src/MAT.OCS.Streaming.Samples/Samples/Basic/TSamples.cs#L125) for the purpose of demonstration.
+In this example we [generate some random telemetry samples](./src/MAT.OCS.Streaming.Samples/Samples/Basic/TSamples.cs#L125) for the purpose of demonstration.
 ```cs
 var telemetrySamples = GenerateSamples(10, (DateTime)output.SessionOutput.SessionStart); // Generate some telemetry samples
 ```